AndrewWPhillips/eggql/TUTORIAL.md

 ### Conclusion

 I trust this tutorial has helped you to see how easy it is to create a simple GraphQL server using **eggql**.
-Unlike most backend solutions you are not required to create, or even understand GraphQL schemas.
+You don't have to create, or even understand GraphQL schemas.
 (Under the hood, a schema is generated for you which you can view if you need to.)
 Unlike other Go packages this avoids getting lots of run-time panics when your schema does not match your data types.

 However, **eggql** may not be the best solution for you if you want something comprehensive or more efficient.
 It does not have any support for databases, such as a dataloader since I wrote it to work with in-memory data.
 It may also be too slow for heavy load as it uses reflection and linear searches to run resolvers.
 See the README for some excellent alternative Go GraphQL packages.